leto/SevenSeasAndroid/README.md

 * With Android Studio IDE open, on the system bar click Build -> Generate Signed Bundle/APK
 * Select the APK option instead of the Bundle option
 * On the next screen select app as the module and click "Create new"
-* Set the Key Store Name to silent_dragon_keystore.jks and the path to that of the project, create a password for the keystore path, a Key alias, and a key password.
+* Set the Key Store Name to seven_seas_keystore.jks and the path to that of the project, create a password for the keystore path, a Key alias, and a key password.
 The store password and key password should be the same.
 Fill out some basic organization information and click Ok.
 * On the next screen make sure the build variant "release" is selected and click Finish.

 ### Creating a properties file
 Within the projects main directory create a file secrets.properties The contents of the file are below and filled in with the release keystore alias, key password, and store password from when you created the release keystore.

 ```
-store_file_location=../silent_dragon_keystore.jks
+store_file_location=../seven_seas_keystore.jks
 key_alias=<alias>
 key_password=<key_password>
 store_password=<store_password>